KJHJason/Cultured-Downloader/doc/google_api_key_guide.md

 ## Introduction

-This guide will help you to get your Google Drive API key required for downloading files from Google Drive.
+This guide will help you get your Google Drive API key required for downloading files from Google Drive.

 *You can `ignore` this guide if you do not wish to download any Google Drive links from Pixiv Fanbox posts.*